-- A.6.a Evaluations of teaching, scholarship and service should be performed within the context of the Statements on Teaching (Appendix A), Scholarship (Appendix B), and Service (Appendix C). - A.6.b Individuals should be evaluated within the context of rank and time in service, and FTE appointment, with the expectation of growth (on average) over time and experience. - A.6.c Evaluations should take into consideration the summary self-evaluation statements provided by members (defined in IV.A.1 and IV.A.2), which should highlight the achievements and growth of the member in each area.
-Self-evaluation statements may be in narrative or bulleted list form (defined in IV.A.8). - A.7 Merit scoring timeline: The process involves several steps, which are outlined below and explained in greater detail in the following sections. - A.7.a Materials due (uploaded to Canvas or equivalent) at the deadline set by the Provost calendar for the Annual Activity Report (typically early June). - 1.
-Annual Activity Report (Digital Measures or equivalent on activities from the prior year June 1st May 31st) uploaded by DES member - 2.
-Peer Evaluation Letter(s) (where required for retention and/or promotion review years) uploaded by DES member - 3.
-Summary self-evaluation (narrative IV.A.6.c) in each area uploaded by DES member
+- A.6.a Evaluations of teaching, scholarship and service should be performed within the context of the Statements on Teaching (Appendix A), Scholarship (Appendix B), and Service (Appendix C). - A.6.b Evaluations should take into consideration rank, time at UWL, and opportunities. - A.6.c The Merit Narrative provided by the faculty member (defined in IV.A.1 and IV.A.2) should also be considered in evaluation.
+It can be a narrative or bulleted list form (defined in IV.A.8). - A.7 Merit scoring timeline: The process involves several steps, which are outlined below and explained in greater detail in the following sections. - A.7.a Materials due (uploaded to Canvas or equivalent) at the deadline set by the Provost calendar for the Annual Activity Report (typically early June). - 1.
+Annual Activity Report (Digital Measures or equivalent on activities from the prior year June 1st May 31st) uploaded by DES member

-- 4. LENS Summary Report results uploaded by DES Member - 5.
-Teaching assignment information (TAI) data sheet that summarizes the courses taught, workload data, and grade distribution uploaded by DES Chair - A.7.b Pre-scoring portfolios performed through an electronic survey at any time from the due date of Merit portfolios to the close date of no less than 5 calendar days in advance of the first scheduled Merit Review Committee meeting. - A.7.c Score sorting/categorizing performed by the Department Chair and disseminated to the appropriate Merit Review Committee no less than 3 calendar days in advance of the first scheduled Merit Review Committee meeting. - A.7.d Meetings of the Merit Review Committees to be held during the week before the first week of Fall classes.
-The three Merit Review Committees may not convene at the same time. - A.7.e Final scoring - performed through an electronic survey within 7 calendar days following the Meeting of each Merit Review Committee. - A.7.f Reporting out to the department the Overall Merit Category score, individual Area scores, and supporting comments will be compiled by the Department Chair and provided to each faculty member within 21 days after the final scoring has been completed and to the Dean of the School of Education consistent with the University deadline. - A.7.g Appeals Any department member may submit an appeal of their merit ratings within 7 calendar days of dissemination of their final Merit report. - A.8 Merit Scoring Areas: Faculty and Instructional Academic Staff are evaluated based on the components of their position descriptions, which informs all retention and promotion decisions.
-Specifically, the merit scoring areas are as follows:

-A.8.a Tenure Track Faculty:
+- 2. Peer Evaluation Letter(s) (where required for retention and/or promotion review years) uploaded by DES member - 3.
+Summary self-evaluation (narrative IV.A.6.c) in each area uploaded by DES member - 4.
+LENS Summary Report results uploaded by DES Member - Teaching assignment information (TAI) (data sheet that summarizes the courses taught, workload data, and grade distribution) - uploaded by DES Chair - A.7.b Meetings of the Merit Review Committees to be held during the week before the first week of Fall classes.
+The three Merit Review Committees may not convene at the same time. - A.7.c Scoring - performed through an electronic survey within 7 calendar days following the Meeting of each Merit Review Committee. - A.7.d Reporting out to the department the Overall Merit Category score, individual Area scores, and supporting comments will be compiled by the Department Chair and provided to each faculty member within 21 days after the final scoring has been completed and to the Dean of the School of Education consistent with the University deadline. - A.7.e Appeals Any department member may submit an appeal of their merit ratings within 7 calendar days of dissemination of their final Merit report. - A.8 Merit Scoring Areas: Faculty and Instructional Academic Staff are evaluated based on the components of their position descriptions, which informs all retention and promotion decisions.
+Specifically, the merit scoring areas are as follows: - A.8.a Tenure Track Faculty: